 eGambling licensees and certificate holders must exercise a greater degree of caution when taking on business from the countries or territories specified in this part of the BSSN.
-Additionally, eGambling licensees and certificate holders must ensure enhanced client due diligence measures are applied and special attention given to all existing and new business relationships and transactions connected with such countries or territories.
+Additionally, eGambling licensees and certificate holders must ensure enhanced client due diligence measures are applied and special attention given to all existing and new business relationships and transactions where the customer or beneficial owner has a relevant connection with such countries or territories.